azyablov/sros_bng_observability/README.md

 docker exec -it clab-sros_bngt-bngblaster bash -c 'bngblaster -C pppoe.json -I -l dhcp'
 ```

-Then you can perform SSH port forwarding to your remote machine toward ro connect locally to `clab-sros_bngt-tel-graf:3000` and voilà... your nice dashboard are ready to use.
+Then you can perform SSH port forwarding to your remote machine toward ro connect locally to `clab-sros_bngt-tel-graf:3000` and voilà... your nice dashboards are ready to use.

 # Dashboards Gallery